Aeration and Seeding

 Seeding

-Overseeding can improve the density of your lawn and introduce newer genetics to help the lawn fight pests.
+Overseeding can improve the density of your lawn, repair brown/bare patches, and introduce newer genetics to help the lawn fight pests.
 Seed needs contact with the soil to establish well.
 Thus, with every seeding we do a lawn aeration to break up the soil and increase the amount of seed in contact with the soil.
-You are a critical component to a successful seeding.
-New seedlings need regular watering to establish well.
-With each seeding we provide establishment instructions to ensure success.
-Learn more here.
+You are a critical component to a successful seeding, therefore we provide establishment instructions to ensure success.
+Weather is also a critical factor in a successful seeding.
+While we cannot control the weather, our recommendations provide insights on what to do based on the weather conditions.

 Questions About Aearation